Fort Pemberton (South Carolina): Defenses

 The fort was designed to function as both a land and water battery.
 By October 1862, the fort's armament included 20 guns of various calibers.
 The fort's position was to deny Federal gun boat attack from the Stono River which ran along the western shores of James Island.
 Union gunboats continued to have dominance of portions of the Stono river out of range of Fort Pemberton's guns.
 In addition, the fort had complete control of the critical Wappoo Creek that meandered eastward into the Ashley River which borders Charleston to the west.

 In addition to guarding against water access, the fort was also designed as a land battery.
 As an enclosed structure, many of Fort Pemberton's guns faced inland in the event of a land attack.
 Fort Pemberton served as the western anchor of James Island's shore defense.

 Condition

 The fort has remained essentially intact since its completion in 1863 and is presently covered with a substantial growth of live oak and other indigenous trees.
 Its setting gives the fort a park-like appearance.
 Intrusions on the property are several residences which do not significantly alter the integrity of the fort.
 It was listed on the National Register of Historic Places in 1978.

+Fort Pemberton Park

+In 2019, the City of Charleston purchased the fort site and surrounding property in the Riverland Terrace neighborhood, which included a private residence built on the earthworks, for $5.78 million with the intention of converting it into a public park.
+Planning stalled during the COVID-19 pandemic and resumed after the city was awarded a $261,000 grant from the Land and Water Conservation Fund in October 2022.
+In January 2025, the city council considered a $1.2 million contract for public access improvements at the site.
+Fort Pemberton Park opened in July 2026 as an 8.7-acre waterfront park on the Stono River, with a fishing dock, kayak launch, walking paths, a picnic shelter, and accessible entrances to the upper fort and the waterfront.